-- The minimum share of sustainable investments with an environmental objective that are not aligned with the EU taxonomy is 100%. - At this time, the minimum share of investments in transitional or enabling activities is 0% of net assets. - At this time, the financial product may invest in environmentally sustainable economic activities; nonetheless, this financial product's investments do not consider the European Union criteria on environmentally sustainable economic activities.
+- The minimum share of sustainable investments with an environmental objective that are not aligned with the EU taxonomy is 100%. - At this time, the minimum share of investments in transitional or enabling activities is 0% of net assets. - At this time, the financial product may invest in environmentally sustainable economic activities; nonetheless, this financial product's investments do not take into account the European Union criteria on environmentally sustainable economic activities.
 The financial product is committed to 0% alignment with the European Taxonomy. - At this time, the methodology for calculating sustainable investments does not accurately identify the sustainable investments that only meet social objectives.

-Investments included in the "Other" category of the sub-fund represent up to 10% of the investments and are:
+Investments included in the financial product's "Other" category represent up to 10% of investments and are cash only.
+Cash has no environmental or social guarantees.